dump247/aws-mock-metadata/README.md

 169.254.169.254/latest/meta-data/iam/security-credentials/local-credentials
 ```

+If the MFA device secret is not provided and
-When `/latest/meta-data/iam/security-credentials/local-credentials` is
+`/latest/meta-data/iam/security-credentials/local-credentials` is
-requested, and there are no session credentials available, a dialog pops
+requested and there are no session credentials available, a dialog pops
 up prompting for the MFA token.
 The dialog blocks the request until the
 correct token is entered.
 Once the token is provided, the session
 credentials are generated and cached until they expire.
 Once they